szaboa/opengl_terrain_gen/README.md

 # Terrain generation in OpenGL(3.3)
-This project is about generation a heightmap-based terrain, in OpenGL 3.3 (C++).
-It's basically draws the surface with triangle strips, using a vertex buffer, and also an index buffer.
+Heightmap-based terrain generation, in OpenGL 3.3 (C++).
+It's basically draws the surface with triangle strips, using a vertex buffer, and an index buffer.

 ###I have used the following libraries:
 * [**glfw**](http://www.glfw.org/) (creating windows with OpenGL contexts and receiving input and events)